Find Out What a Cheat Meal Really Is

 As far as bodybuilders are concerned, a structured and regimented diet is crucial for one’s success.
 For my tastes, even when bulking, one should be clean bulking by consuming clean foods as part of their macros.
 Protein should still come from lean protein sources.
 Carbohydrates should still be slow-burning carbs.
 Fats should come from good, lean sources.
-As an example, a fried chicken drumstick is loaded with protein and fats, but one should consume lean chicken breast and avocado for a meal to get their protein and fat.
+As an example, a fried chicken drumstick is loaded with protein and fats.
+On the other hand, one should consume lean chicken breast and avocado for a meal to get their protein and fat.

 What Should a Cheat Meal Consist Of?

 Cheat meals should still be centered around your needed macros.
 Complex carbohydrates should still be low.
-Good fats such as polyunsaturated and monounsaturated fats are fine, but saturated fats and trans fats should be kept to a minimum.
+Good fats such as polyunsaturated and monounsaturated fats are fine.
+But, saturated fats and trans fats should be minimal.
 I believe in no trans fats myself.
 As mentioned above, a cheat meal is fine to exceed your normal macro intake.
 That is the point of them.
-Just make sure that the cheat meal is still aligned with your goals.
+Just make sure that the meal is still aligned with your goals.

 When and Why Should You Consume a Cheat Meal?